Sila-Money/sila-postman-signer/README.md

 Includes a Postman collection you can use to try out the [Sila sandbox API](https://docs.silamoney.com).

 ## Requirements
-Make sure you have Python 3.3+ and the ability to run make commands from a Makefile.
+Make sure you have Python 3.6+.
+If on Mac or Linux, have bash and the ability to run make commands from a Makefile.

-## Quickstart
+## Quickstart (Mac and Linux)
 1. Clone me into a local directory.
 Change directory into my root (same directory as `Makefile`).
 2. From the terminal, run `make venv`.
 This will install all dependencies into a local environment and only needs to be done once.
 3. From the terminal, run `make runserver`.
 By default, a local server will run on port 8181; you can specify a different port like `make runserver port=3001`.